The Sandpiper

-The Sandpiper is a 1965 American drama film directed by Vincente Minnelli and starring Elizabeth Taylor and Richard Burton.
+The Sandpiper is a 1965 American drama film directed by Vincente Minnelli and starring Elizabeth Taylor and Richard Burton, the third of eleven films starring the power couple.
+The film explores the relationship between a repressed religious-school headmaster and a free-spirited California artist in the years bridging the beatnik and hippie movements of the 60's.

 Plot

 Laura Reynolds is a free-spirited, unwed single mother living with her young son Danny in an isolated beach house in Big Sur, California.
 She makes a modest living as an artist and homeschools her son out of concern that he will be compelled to follow stifling conventional social norms in a regular school.
-Danny has gotten into some trouble with the law through two incidents, one of indecently touching a girl his age, and a third incident, the shooting of a fawn to see whether its a fun thing to do.
+Danny has gotten into some trouble with the law through two incidents, one of indecently touching a girl his age, and the shooting of a fawn to see whether it's a fun thing to do.
 In his mother's eyes these things are innocent expressions of his natural curiosity and conscience rather than delinquency.

 The judge orders her to send the boy to an Episcopal boarding school where Dr. Edward Hewitt is headmaster and his wife Claire teaches, or the judge will send Danny to reform school.
 Edward and Claire are happily married with two student sons boarding away from home at a college-preparatory school, but their life has become routine and their youthful idealism has been tamed by the need to raise funds for the school and please wealthy benefactors.

 At an initial interview, there is a fleeting attraction between Laura and Edward, but this quickly turns into tension brought on by their greatly differing world views and Laura's dislike of religion.
 Finally she storms out.
 She attempts to flee the area with Danny but the police quickly catch them and take the boy away to the school.
 He has trouble fitting in because his mother's homeschooling has placed him far in advance of boys his age in many subjects; the standard course of instruction at the school leaves him restless and bored.
 At Claire's suggestion, Edward visits Danny's mother to learn more about his upbringing.

 Laura's unconventional morals disturb Edward because they conflict with his religious beliefs.
 After visiting her several more times he finds her irresistible and cannot get her out of his mind.
 They begin a passionate affair.
 Laura tells herself that Edward is a fling like her other lovers, but to her surprise she finds herself falling in love with him, becoming jealous of his wife Claire.
 He struggles with guilt, while she urges him to accept their love.
 Meanwhile, Danny flourishes after Edward relaxes school rules and allows the boy to choose more advanced classes.